system76/docs/content/battery.md

 After a few charge/discharge cycles, the indicator should become more accurate as the system learns how to estimate the correct percentage.

-## Tools we do not recommend
+## Tools We Do Not Recommend

-The [TLP power maagement tool for Linux](https://linrunner.de/tlp/index.html) is popular on other Linx distributions, but it is not compatible with `system76-power`, and both System76 and [the TLP developers](https://linrunner.de/tlp/faq/installation.html#does-tlp-conflict-with-other-power-management-tools) do not recommend installing TLP on Pop!\_OS.
+The [TLP power management tool for Linux](https://linrunner.de/tlp/index.html) is popular on other Linux distributions, but it is not compatible with `system76-power`, and both System76 and [the TLP developers](https://linrunner.de/tlp/faq/installation.html#does-tlp-conflict-with-other-power-management-tools) do not recommend installing TLP on Pop!\_OS.